 Everything and everyone is a potential hazard to my baby.
 Whether it’s bumping into sharp corners, trying to pull a hot tea on himself, being stepped on, eating a dead worm, falling down stairs, being scratched by the cat, touching power sockets, wandering onto the road, swallowing batteries, drowning scares or even cutting himself with sharp rocks at the beach – you can’t relax for a minute.
-It’s amazing how the human race survives quite frankly.
+Frankly, it’s amazing how the human race survives!

 6. Limited communication